4REHMA70/AI-Principles/README.md

 # AI-Principles
-Project on PacMan search algorithms for the AI Principles module
+Project on search algorithms for the AI Principles module